-It was on March 28 of the year 1916 that the large 3rd Re-enforcement Draft from Ayr - Private Linehan one of its rank and file - passed through the English south-coast port of Southampton, the first such contingent to embark directly for the Continent.
-Two days afterwards, on the 30th, His Majesty's Transport Archangel docked in the river-port of Rouen, capital city of Normandy and site of the large British Expeditionary Force Base Depot where the draft was now to spend some days in final training and organization before moving on to its rendezvous with the parent Newfoundland Battalion.
+On March 28, Private Whalen, as a soldier of the 3rd Reenforcement Draft from Ayr, passed through the English south-coast port of Southampton and boarded His Majesty's Transport Archangel on his way to join the Newfoundland Battalion on the Continent.
+Disembarking one day later, on the 29th, in Rouen, capital city of Normandy and site of the large British Expeditionary Force Base Depot, the contingent had made its way by the morrow to the aforementioned Depot for several days of final training and organization\ before leaving to seek out the parent unit.

-(Right below: The image of a troop-laden 'Archangel' leaving port - likely Southampton - is from the Old Ship Picture Galleries web-site.)
+(Preceding page: The image of a troop-laden 'Archangel' leaving port - likely Southampton - is from the Old Ship Picture Galleries web-site.)

-(Right below: British troops disembark at an earlier time of the War at Rouen en route to the Western Front. - from Illustration)
+(Right: British troops disembark at Rouen en route to the Western Front. - from Illustration)